Soft and chewy oatmeal cookies packed with white chocolate chips and dried cranberries. The perfect holiday treat!

 - Preheat oven to 350°F. Line two large baking sheets with parchment paper and set aside.

-- Bake at 350°F for 10-12 minutes.
-Remove from the oven and allow to cool on the baking sheet for 10 minutes, then transfer to a wire rack to finish cooling.
+- Bake in separate batches at 350°F for 10-13 minutes.
+Remove from the oven and allow to cool on the baking sheet for 5-10 minutes, then transfer to a wire rack to finish cooling.

 Be sure to try my Apple Oatmeal Cookies next!